batfish/pybatfish/docs/source/formats.md

 # Format of vendor and supplemental data

-You can provide two types of data to Batfish: 1) configurations of devices in your network, and 2) supplemental data to enhance the model of your network.
+You can provide two types of data to Batfish: 1) [configurations of devices](#device-configuration-formats) in your network, and 2) [supplemental data](#supplemental-data-formats) to enhance the model of your network.
 This page describes the format of these data.

-## Vendor configuration formats
+## Device configuration formats

 Batfish supports the following vendors.
 Click on the corresponding link to learn how to provide configuration for a specific vendor.